Aleksandar Šapić: Political career

-In April 2023, Aleksandar Šapić faced allegations of corruption and abuse of power after audio recordings of his chief of staff Nenad Milanović offering a deal to the Turkish company Kentkart, which provides ticketing services for public transportation in Belgrade, were revealed to the public.
+In April 2023, Šapić faced allegations of corruption and abuse of power after audio recordings of his chief of staff Nenad Milanović offering a deal to the Turkish company Kentkart, which provides ticketing services for public transportation in Belgrade, were revealed to the public.
 According to the recordings, Milanović proposed that Kentkart agree to terminate its existing contract from 2021 and in return, he would arrange a new public procurement for them.
 Kentkart rejected the offer and accused Milanović of trying to involve them in illegal activities. Šapić denied any wrongdoing and said that he was happy that the prosecution would investigate the case.
 He also claimed that Kentkart had been overcharging the city for years and that he intended to end their contract and sue them for damages.
 On 29 September 2023, Šapić formally resigned from the office of mayor, but remained as the caretaker mayor until the next local election.
 It was reported that his Serbian Progressive Party ordered the resignation of certain SNS mayors across the country to allow it to compete in snap election that would be held concurrently with one in Vojvodina province on 17 December.
 The SNS returned as the largest party in the assembly, but did not gain a majority.
-Failing form a government, another snap election was scheduled for 2 June, 2024 which Šapić's coalition won, with the assembly returning him as mayor on 24 June.
+Failing form a government, another snap election was scheduled for 2 June 2024 which Šapić's coalition won, with the assembly returning him as mayor on 24 June.

-Šapić was criticised in September 2024 for allegedly rehabilitating the nationalist ideology by proposing a plan to create a monument to Draža Mihailović, the leader of Chetniks during World War II who collaborated with the Axis powers, in Belgrade; the Socialist Party of Serbia and fellow SNS ministers criticised this move.
+Šapić was criticised in September 2024 for proposing a plan to create a monument to the World War II Chetnik leader Draža Mihailović; the Socialist Party of Serbia and fellow SNS ministers criticised this move.
+In the same speech, Šapić stated that he would call for the removal of Josip Broz Tito's mausoleum, the House of Flowers, from the Museum of Yugoslavia, as well as the Tomb of People's Heroes from Kalemegdan Park.
 Vojislav Mihailović, the grandson of Draža Mihailović and leader of POKS, described the announcement as "manipulative".

-On 3 December, 2024, in a surprise announcemenet, Šapić announced he would not be running for re-election at the assembly election scheduled for 2027.
+On 3 December 2024, in a surprise announcemenet, Šapić announced he would not be running for re-election at the assembly election scheduled for 2027.